 As well as this, there are photograph albums of all the local towns and villages, such as Benwick, Doddington and Littleport, and there is a numerous amount of information in these books too!
 For a full index, open the document below.

 The Fenland Cottage was purpose built to house the cooking range, copper and bread oven which was rescued from an authentic cottage at Chain Bridge, on the northern outskirts of town.
 For school visits we wheel out the mangle and let the children get their hands wet and turn the mangle handle.
 We have removed the male mannequin that used to frighten some children.

 They think it is great fun and that their Mums should do the washing this way.The privy came from the garden of a house in St Peter’s Road and is strictly only for looking at.
 This building is not usually open but Museum Stewards will unlock the cottage for interested visitors.

 Outside is the Worksop, and in front of it is all which remains of the Hereward School (1933-1983) The building opposite houses the Diesel drainage pump from Burrowmoor Pumping Station in additional other items, this building is not generally opened as most things are clearly visible through the windows.

 The glazed building in the middle is the Outside Display marked on the plan and contains small items of agricultural equipment and Palmer’s Acetylene generator used for providing gas lighting throughout a house.

 The Fenland cottage and the Forge which was taken from a Blacksmith’s workshop at Chain Bridge are also both outside.
-The forge fire is fully functional, all we need is a blacksmith.
+The forge fire is fully functional but the chimney smokes a bit.